NASA - National Aeronautics and Space Administration

 INSTRUMENT_INFO: NO: chemiluminescence; NO2: narrow-band photolysis/chemiluminescence

-DATA_INFO: All data with the exception of the location data is in ppbv.
-All one-minute averages contain at least 35 seconds of data, otherwise missing.
+DATA_INFO: All data with the exception of the location data are in ppbv.
+All oneminute averages contain at least 35 seconds of data, otherwise missing.

 UNCERTAINTY: included in the data records as variables with a _1sig suffix